Numerical analysis for electromagnetic scattering from nonlinear boundary conditions: Semi-discretization in time by Runge--Kutta convolution quadrature

-Coefficient comparison now yields the result as stated. \end{proof} The well posedness result of Proposition~\ref{proposition: well-posedness-time-dependent} was enabled through the jump conditions of $\Cald(\pt)$, which is a natural property to transport to the time-discrete Calderón operator $\Cald(\pt^\tau)$.
-The following Lemma provides such a statement and proves it, again by making use of generating functions and time-harmonic identities. \begin{lemma} Let $\Cald(\pt^\tau)$ denote the convolution quadrature approximation of the time-dependent Calderón operator $\Cald(\pt)$, based on the Radau IIA method with $m$-stages.
-Let furthermore ${\bvarphi_n \in \mXG^m}$ and ${\bpsi_n \in \mXG^m}$ for $n\in \mathbb N$ denote arbitrary sequences, with associated discrete fields $\E^\tau$ and $\H^\tau$ with support on $\mathbb R^3\setminus \Gamma$, defined via \eqref{eq:discrete-repr-E}--\eqref{eq:discrete-repr-H}.
-The Calderón operator then fulfills the jump conditions
+Comparing the coefficients now yields the result as stated. \end{proof} The well posedness result of Proposition~\ref{proposition: well-posedness-time-dependent} was enabled through the \brev jump relations \erev of $\Cald(\pt)$, which is a natural property to \brev carry over \erev to the time-discrete Calderón operator $\Cald(\pt^\tau)$.
+The following Lemma provides such a statement and proves it, again by making use of generating functions and time-harmonic identities. \begin{lemma} Let $\Cald(\pt^\tau)$ denote the convolution quadrature approximation of the time-dependent Calderón operator $\Cald(\pt)$, based on the Radau IIA method with $m$-stages. \brev Let furthermore $\bvarphi = (\bvarphi_n)_{n\ge 0}$ and ${\bpsi = (\bpsi_n)_{n\ge 0}}$ be sequences with elements in $\mXG^m$, with associated discrete fields $\E^\tau = \left(\E^\tau_n\right)_{n\ge 0}$ and $\H^\tau = \left(\H^\tau_n\right)_{n\ge 0}$ with support on $\mathbb R^3\setminus \Gamma$, defined via \eqref{eq:discrete-repr-E}--\eqref{eq:discrete-repr-H}.
+The Calderón operator then fulfills the jump relations